stefuiii/tp/docs/UserGuide.md

     * Contacts with **any** of those tags will appear (not all tags required)
     * Specifying the same tag multiple times will be treated as it being specified once
   * Tags are not case-sensitive (`t/client` = `t/CLIENT`)
+  * You should only specify tags (specifying other parameters is invalid e.g., `filter t/colleague n/John`)
   * You may list the tags in any order.
   * The exact tag name must match (e.g., `client` won't find contacts tagged with `clients`)
+  * Tags specified must be alphanumeric and at most 30 characters
+  * Leading and trailing whitespaces are trimmed

 **When to use this:**
   * You want to view all contacts in a specific category (all clients, all vendors, etc.)